Tochukwunwafororizu/osticket-prereqs/README.md

 </p>
 <p>
 Next step is to log into the VM with Remote Desktop using the public IP address.
-Within the VM (osTicket) download  https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD (osTicket-installation file). unzip the file unto the Remote Deskstop.
+Within the VM (osTicket), download  https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD (osTicket-installation file). unzip the file onto the Remote Deskstop.
-Please note, I will use the file in this folder to install osTicket and some of the dependencies
+Please note, I will use the file in this folder to install osTicket and some of the dependencies.
 <br />
 <img src="https://i.imgur.com/2bpobH0.png"
 </p>
 <p>
-Next step is to install or enable IIS(Internet information services) which serves as web server in windows with CGI.To locate it,type control panel on search bar and click on programes-> turn windows features on-> IIS-> expand it to install CGI-> (expand IIS-world wide web services-> Application development features-> CGI)
+Next step is to install or enable IIS (Internet Information Services), which serves as a web server in Windows with CGI.
+To locate it, type “Control Panel” in the search bar and click on Programs → Turn Windows features on → IIS → expand it to install CGI → (expand IIS > World Wide Web Services > Application Development Features > CGI)